-I am a postdoctoral researcher at Stanford University working in the Artificial Intelligence Lab.
-I am also affiliated with the Univ. of Florence (Italy), and I am supported by a prestigious Marie Curie Fellowship from the European Commission under the FP7-PEOPLE-2013-IOF programme.
+I am a senior researcher at Stanford University – AI Lab – and Univ. of Florence – MICC, supported by a prestigious Marie Curie Fellowship from the European Commission under the FP7-2013-IOF programme.

-I got my Ph.D. in computer engineering, multimedia and telecommunication in 2011 and my Laurea degree in computer engineering in 2006, both from the Univ. of Florence.
+I got my Ph.D. in computer engineering, multimedia and telecommunication in 2011 and my Laurea degree in computer engineering in 2006, both from the Univ. of Florence (Italy).
 I also spent a quarter at the Signal and Image Processing department at Telecom ParisTech (France) in 2010.

 Curriculum Vitae / ORCID / DBLP / Google Scholar / arXiv / Github

 I have been selected Marie Curie Fellow of the week!
 Marie Sklodowska-Curie Actions (MSCA) Individual Fellowships are highly prestigious and competitive and are meant to support the best, most promising European researchers.

 In the last months I gave several times this talk about my recent work on knowledge transfer for large-scale visual recognition problems (e.g. Aquifi inc.-Palo Alto, CA, Google Research, UC Santa Cruz, MICC, Univ. of Parma, Univ. of Catania).
 The key idea of this work is to transfer prior contextual knowledge to novel scenes where it is hard to collect large-scale training data.
 The slides are available online.